creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-C2FTrans-Segmentation.md

 # Conclusions
 The introduction of C2F transformer in medical image segmentation is interesting, especially the Cross-scale Global Transformer.
 However, the paper is not well written as some important details are missing, e.g. the generation and combination of $$ Q $$, $$ K $$, and $$ V $$ of different dimension in the CGT.
 Moreover, there are some contradictions between some of the steps described in their paper and their GitHub code.

-Their GitHub repository is hard to use (incorrect _requirements.txt_ to setup a working virtual environment).
+Their GitHub repository is hard to use (incorrect _requirements.txt_ to setup a working virtual environment, barely commented codes, etc.).
 I have tested their algorithm on the Camus dataset and the results were worse than those given by nnUNet, which made me doubt the correctness of their results.

 &nbsp;